 includes placements in public interest organizations, which give students additional options for serving the underrepresented.

 Antoinette Westphal College of Media Arts & Design: In 2011, a team of students from Westphal College, the College of Engineering and the School of Biomedical Engineering, Science & Health Systems (Biomed) participated in the Thai Health Initiative to improve living conditions for the people of Bo Klua.
 The team is designing agricultural tools and techniques to address social, economical and environmental challenges.

-School of Technology and Professional Studies — Goodwin College: The college has partnered with American Infrastructure, a family-owned business that has been nationally recognized for its progressive management, highly-skilled workforce and unparalleled quality and customer service, for an annual event that brings together the next generation of construction leaders.
+Goodwin College of Professional Studies: The college has partnered with American Infrastructure, a family-owned business that has been nationally recognized for its progressive management, highly-skilled workforce and unparalleled quality and customer service, for an annual event that brings together the next generation of construction leaders.

 Academic engagement is not limited to the work of our Colleges and Schools.
 Academic engagement can be found throughout offices and departments across the campuses that serve our students, faculty, professional staff and alumni.

 Student Life: Involvement in Student Life is essential in making Drexel's campus life a valuable experience.
 While fraternity and sorority members at Drexel University comprise nearly 10% of the campus population, they are responsible for a significantly greater percentage of programming in areas including community service, philanthropic activity/events, educational initiatives, and social activities.

 Libraries: In support of Drexel University’s efforts to form partnerships with our neighbors, the Libraries are eager to consider partnerships with organizations that meet needs illustrated by some of our current and past work.
 At Drexel University Libraries, we’ve experienced great success helping those who help others.

 Office of Campus Activities:The Office of Campus Activities presents Drexel students with hundreds of opportunities to meet other students, serve the community, and make a difference in the world around them.